spryker/spryker-docs/docs/dg/dev/guidelines/coding-guidelines/secure-coding-practices-for-external-packages.md

   - title: Secure Coding Practices
     link: docs/scos/dev/guidelines/coding-guidelines/secure-coding-practices.html
 ---
+Unsafe coding practices can expose your application to the theft of sensitive data.
+In this document, we provide recommended coding practices for developing your app to ensure its security.

 ## How to add new external package to your project

-Sometimes you would like to add a new external package to your project.
-In this case check our doc to make sure that your project is secure.
+Before adding a new external package to your project, make sure to comply with the following security recommendations:

-### Check security (now and future)
+### Regularly check security

 1. Check that the package has no known security vulnerabilities.
-2. Add an automated SAST&SCA tool to your CI/CD to check it regularly for all the packages.
+2. To regularly check all packages, add an automated SAST&SCA tool to your CI/CD.

-### Check with your Legal (now and future)
+### Perform regular compliance checks

 Every package comes with a license.
+Do the following:
 1. Check with your legal team that you can use the package with its license.
-2. Add an automated tool to your CI/CD to check it regularly for all the packages.
+2. To regularly check all packages, add an automated tool to your CI/CD.

-We can recommend [Snyk](https://snyk.io/) for all the stated above actions.
-But you are free to use any other tool.
+We recommend [Snyk](https://snyk.io/) for all the listed recommendations.
+However, you are free to use any other tool.